sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 Creating Workflows
 ------------------

-Fire Insights enables users to define end-to-end workflows for data pipelining leveraging pre-packaged nodes for common ETL and Machine Learning Models.
+Fire Insights enables users to define end-to-end workflows for data pipelining, leveraging, pre-packaged nodes for common ETL and Machine Learning Models.
 Workflows are then saved and executed to produce results.
 Fire Insights provides a very intuitive and user-friendly editor to achieve the same.

 Define New Workflow
 ===============